giulioungaretti/dotfiles/README.md

 Giulio's dotfile

-osx4hackers contains some nice tweaks for default values of osx.
+osx4hackers contains some nice tweaks for default values of osx TODO it actually sucks

-This readme sucks.